History of Latin America

 Class participation is an important aspect of this class and of your grade (20%).
 Class discussion will take place on predetermined days, clearly indicated on the syllabus.
 Your attendance and participation is expected and there is no way to make up a missed discussion.
 Your participation must indicate that you have done the readings to receive credit.
 Please respect the opinions of others.
 Remember that there is no single way to understand history and that the same incident has numerous interpretations.

 Latin American news blog: The class will create a news blog that will familiarize you with the issues facing Latin America today.
-The website is http://hist362s10.umwblogs.org/ This assignment is worth 10% of your grade.
+The website is http://hist362s10.umwblogs.org/ (Links to an external site.)
+This assignment is worth 10% of your grade.

 Each week you will read at least one article about Latin America or Latino culture in the US in a major US news source, either in print or on-line.
 You may also use other English language news sources, for instance, the BBC or English language newspapers in Latin American cities, but you may NOT use foreign newsgathering agencies such as the Chinese Xinhua News Agency.
 Always be aware of the source of your news.
 You will then post a brief summary of that news article and to the best of your ability relate it to the readings and class lectures.
 Article summaries alone are not acceptable.
 The post must be from that week’s news.
 Be sure to include your name on each post.